Yik Yak: Campus Rep Program

+Controversies

 One of the biggest criticisms of social media sites and applications is their inherent potential to feed the growing amount of cyberbullying.
 Due to the widespread bullying and harassment committed through Yik Yak, many schools and school districts took action to ban the app.
 These included several Chicago school districts, Norwich University in Vermont, Eanes Independent School District in Texas, Lincoln High School district in Rhode Island, New Richmond School District in Ohio, Shawnigan Lake School in Canada and Pueblo County School District in Colorado.
 Tatum High School in New Mexico banned cell phone use from the school due to Yik Yak, and the Student Government Association at Emory University in Georgia attempted to ban the app across campus, but failed to do so after immense backlash from students.
 Students at Colgate University staged a three-day protest in September 2014 substantially driven by racist messages on Yik Yak.

 On May 13, 2015, Santa Clara University President Michael Engh released a statement to all students after several racist remarks were posted on Yik Yak.
 He wrote, “Hate speech, not to be confused with free speech, has no place at Santa Clara University, because it violates the dignity and respect with which each member of our community is entitled to be treated.
 Hurtful comments directed at individuals or groups diminish us all and create a divisive atmosphere of distrust and suspicion.”

 On October 3, 2014, The Huffington Post published an editorial by Ryan Chapin Mach titled "Why Your College Campus Should Ban Yik Yak", which asserted that Yik Yak's anonymous messaging boards "are like bathroom stalls without toilets.
 They're useless, they're sources of unhelpful or harmful conversations, and they're a complete eyesore."